Valladolid: Name

-There is no direct evidence for the origin of the modern name of Valladolid.
+There is no direct evidence for the origin of the modern name of Valladolid, which is subject to much folk etymology.

 It is mentioned as Valledolit in the Primera Crónica General; earlier documented variants include Valledolidi, Valleolide (1092) and Valleolit, Valleoleti, Valleoliti (1095).

 One widely held etymological theory suggests that the modern name Valladolid derives from the Celtiberian language expression Vallis Tolitum, meaning "valley of waters", referring to the confluence of rivers in the area.

 Another theory suggests that the name derives from the Arabic expression (بلد الوليد, Balad al-Walid), which is the Arabic exonym currently used and means 'city of al-Walid', referring to Al-Walid I.

 Yet a third claims that it derives from Vallis Olivetum, meaning 'valley of the olives'; however, no olive trees are found in that terrain.
 Instead, innumerable pine trees abound in the south part of the city.
 The gastronomy reflects the importance of the piñón (pine nut) as a local product, rather than olives.

 In texts from the Middle Ages the town is called Vallisoletum, meaning 'sunny valley', and inhabitants are still called today Vallisoletano (male) and Vallisoletana (female).

 The city is also popularly called Pucela, a nickname whose origin is not clear, but may refer to knights in the service of Joan of Arc, known as La Pucelle.
 Another theory is that Pucela comes from the fact that Pozzolana cement was sold there, the only city in Spain that sold it.

 History

 Precedents

 The Vaccaei were a Celtic tribe, the first people documented as a stable presence on the sector of the middle valley of the River Duero.

 Remains of Celtiberian and of a Roman camp have been excavated near the city.
 The nucleus of the city was originally located in the area of the current San Miguel y el Rosarillo square and was surrounded by a palisade.
-Proofs of the existence of three ancient lines of walls have been found.
+Proof of the existence of three ancient lines of walls have been found.

 After the Muslim invasion in Spain in 711, the Christian kings moved the population of the Douro basin into more easily defended areas and deliberately created a no man's land as a buffer zone against Muslim encroachment from the south.
-The area was reconquered by the Christian king Alfonso I of Asturias who reigned in 739-757, but because the area was close to the frontier, it had a small population until after the Christians had secured the entire Douro basin in the battle of Simancas, in 939.
+The area was reconquered by the Christian king Alfonso I of Asturias who reigned in 739–757, but because the area was close to the frontier, it had a small population until after the Christians had secured the entire Douro basin in the battle of Simancas, in 939.